AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

  \ref ALIB_DBG_PREVENT_RECURSIVE_METHOD_CALLS_MEMBER_DECL placed in the member declaration area of the type.

- This macro is only active in debug-compilations and is available with the inclusion of
+ This macro is only active in debug-compilations.
- \alibheader{lang/owner.hpp}.

 \def ALIB_DBG_PREVENT_RECURSIVE_METHOD_CALLS_MEMBER_DECL